-A consensus among researchers emphasised the pivotal role of cost considerations in the employment of undocumented or illegal labour by contractors (Chen, Hua & Liu, 2019; Fateh et al., 2020).
+A consensus among researchers emphasised the pivotal role of cost considerations in the employment of undocumented or illegal labour by contractors (Chen, Hua and Liu, 2019; Fateh, Arshad and Hamzah, 2020).
 This strategic move is rooted in the pursuit of expense reduction, wherein contractors capitalise on the willingness of undocumented labour to accept lower wages.
-Additionally, the evasion of benefits emerges as a noteworthy factor, reflecting a deliberate choice by contractors to sidestep their responsibility to provide employee benefits (Jamalulil et al.,2022; Fateh et al., 2022).
-Hence, this intentional decision-making process points to a complex interplay between costcutting strategies and labour practices.
+Additionally, the evasion of benefits emerges as a noteworthy factor, reflecting a deliberate choice by contractors to sidestep their responsibility to provide employee benefits (Jamalulil et al., 2022; Fateh, Mohamed and Omar, 2022).
+Hence, this intentional decision-making process points to a complex interplay between cost-cutting strategies and labour practices.
 The fluctuations in economic cycles, representing changes in the economy over time, significantly affect the demand for construction projects.
-This can lead contractors to hire illegal foreign labour to manage varying workloads (Salleh et al., 2014; Jasni et al., 2016; & Chin, 2023).
+This can lead contractors to hire illegal foreign labour to manage varying workloads (Salleh et al., 2014; Jasni and Othman, 2016; and Chin, 2023).
 However, this practice goes beyond economic concerns as it can create an imbalance in job opportunities for local labour.